thoukydides/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-This project is a personal endeavor.
-Whilst I welcome constructive engagement, the following guidelines outline expected behaviour for all interactions in project spaces.
+This project is open-sourced as a personal endeavour.
+I welcome constructive engagement from the community and appreciate when others find my work useful.

 ## Expected Behaviour